briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 Falls".

 2. _(b)_ **Intent.** This chapter is enacted in accordance with Ohio R.C.
-Chapter 711 and for the purpose and intent of the following objectives:
+[Chapter 711][ORC Chapter 711] and for the purpose and intent of the following
+objectives:

     1. _(1)_ Protecting the public health, safety, comfort, convenience and general welfare.